EuroPython/website/data/pages-content/how-to-conference.md

 We hope these can facilitate interaction and make it easier for everyone coming back from a social distancing spree, who is not sure how to engage or what to do at social events just yet

 To the first-timers, especially, please remember that you can always ask to join a conversation.
-As [Tim Pepper](https://blogs.vmware.com/opensource/2018/05/15/hallway-track-open-source-conferences/) wisely says “Most hallway track conversations can be approached by saying, “Hi, do you mind if I join the conversation?
+As [Tim Pepper](https://blogs.vmware.com/opensource/2018/05/15/hallway-track-open-source-conferences/) wisely says “Most hallway track conversations can be approached by saying, “Hi, do you mind if I join the conversation?"
 A conversation in the open is clearly welcoming for other people to join. ”, so please do not shy away from great discussions.

 ### Asking questions
 Picture this: You have listened carefully, weighed the knowledge of the people in the room, bit your fingernails and decided to raise your hand to ask THE QUESTION.
 First of all, we would like to thank you because, without you, our Q&A would be dead.